lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-07-27-Truth_Models.md

 They developed [Euclidean Geometry](https://plato.stanford.edu/entries/epistemology-geometry/), the geometry of the plane.
 Presumably they had already adopted the plane as an idealised but natural mathematical model of the surface of the Earth.
+If we insisted that geometry must capture a spherical Earth, we'd even have to give up infinite lines, and therefore the continuum.
+Little of what we recognise as mathematics would survive.

 It's worth remembering that the parallel postulate was [seen as controversial](https://www.jstor.org/stable/27958258) for millennia.
 This gives us a perspective on other controversial axioms, such as the axiom of choice (AC).
 A constructive colleague once told me "the axiom of choice is a lie".
-Such an attitude is perhaps almost comprehensible in the case of a strong Platonist: to them, axioms are *facts* about mathematical objects that really exist somewhere out there.
-It makes no sense for an intuitionist, for whom mathematical objects live only in our minds.
-Who knows what sort of mathematics lives in someone else's mind?
+He's wrong.
+This is a lie:

 <img src="/images/pure-silver.jpg" alt="I guarantee these bullets are pure silver" width="600"/>

+His attitude is almost comprehensible in the case of a confirmed Platonist, for whom axioms are *facts* about mathematical objects that really exist somewhere out there.
+However, such an attitude makes no sense for an intuitionist, for whom mathematical objects live only in our minds and nobody gets to dictate what sort of mathematics lives in *someone else's* mind.

-Axioms are not equivalent to a statement such as "Christ rose from the dead".
+Axioms are not supposed to assert facts.
 It's normal mathematics to explore the consequences of AC on Monday, and those of the [axiom of determinacy](http://cantorsattic.info/Axiom_of_determinacy) (which contradicts AC) on Tuesday.
 As we explore the consequences of different axioms, at issue isn't whether they are true or even useful: